ZiyuZhang/ziyuzhang.github.io/index.md

 ### Invited Talks
 * Formality conjecture for K3 surfaces,
-Workshop on Teichmüller dynamics and the moduli space of curves, Xiamen University, China, January 2020.
+Workshop on Teichmüller dynamics and the moduli space of curves,
+Xiamen University, January 2020.
 * Smooth components of moduli spaces,
-ShanghaiTech-Yonsei Mathematics Conference, ShanghaiTech University, November 2019.
+ShanghaiTech-Yonsei Mathematics Conference,
+ShanghaiTech University, November 2019.
 * Irreducible holomorphic symplectic manifolds – Fantastic beasts and where to find them,
 ShanghaiTech University, February 2019.
 * Formality conjecture for K3 surfaces,
 Université libre de Bruxelles, January 2019.
 * Formality conjecture and moduli spaces of sheaves on K3 surfaces,
-North German Algebraic Geometry Seminar, MPI Leipzig, November 2018.
+North German Algebraic Geometry Seminar,
+Max Planck Institute for Mathematics in the Sciences, Leipzig, November 2018.
 * Formality conjecture and moduli spaces of sheaves on K3 surfaces,
 University of Lyon 1, October 2018.
 * Formality conjecture for K3 surfaces,